-We know what happens to our skin, teeth and our joints as we age, but have you ever wondered what happens to our eyes?
+We know what happens to our skin, teeth, and our joints as we age, but have you ever wondered what happens to our eyes?

 Today when talking about ageing, I am going to specifically talk about the 60 plus age group.
-There are 4 prevalent eye conditions to look out for from the age of 60 onwards – Glaucoma, age related macular degeneration, cataracts and diabetic retinopathy.
+There are 4 prevalent eye conditions to look out for from the age of 60 onwards – Glaucoma, age-related macular degeneration, cataracts, and diabetic retinopathy.

 - Glaucoma is a common form of eye disease that often runs in families.
 It is the name given to a group of eye diseases in which the optic nerve at the back of the eye is slowly destroyed.
 Glaucoma is a leading cause of blindness.

 - AMD – The macula is a very small part of the retina, which is the light-sensitive tissue at the back of the eye.
-The macula is responsible for the detailed sharp vision that is used for reading, driving and seeing fine detail.
-Age-related macular degeneration (AMD) generally occurs as a result of changes in the macula due to ageing, which cause your central vision to blur.
+The macula is responsible for the detailed sharp vision that is used for reading, driving, and seeing fine detail.
+Age-related macular degeneration (AMD) generally occurs as a result of changes in the macula due to ageing, which causes your central vision to blur.

 - Cataracts – When the normally clear lens inside your eye becomes cloudy, this is known as a cataract.
 Having a cataract is like looking through a dirty window and is a leading cause of vision impairment.